 Reduce Your Tank Size

-Wider tanks experience more evaporation because they have a larger surface area.
-If this is causing you a problem and your fish are suffering because you can’t keep on top of the tank’s dwindling water supply, you might be better off switching to a smaller tank and reducing the number of fish you have.
+If this is causing a problem and the fish suffer because you can’t control the tank’s dwindling water supply, you might be better off switching to a smaller tank and reducing the number of fish.

 Problems Caused by Water Tank Evaporation